A Happy Life by Charles L. Mee

 Exploring the saying "the more things change, the more they stay the same", Clifford Odets's Waiting for Lefty was explored with the current state of the world in mind.
 Setting the 1935 play in the 2011 Occupy Wall Street protest.
 The "occupiers" performed in an epic theatre style the text of Waiting for Lefty.
 The worlds of the past and present start to merge as the similarities become more and more striking and as audience members we question what was from a play and what was real.

 Coax by Neil LaBute

 Taken from LaBute's collection of short plays entitled Wrecks and other plays.
-Coax blurred the lines between what is just a play and what is actually happening.
+Coax blurs the lines between what is just a play and what is reality.
 A person emerges from the audience, stands on stage, and explains that he is an actor but is meeting someone here tonight.
 He also explains that his plan is to murder this woman unless someone from the audience speaks up and warns her.
-Sure you might feel silly speaking up in front of everyone, but what it is actually real.
+Sure you might feel silly speaking up in front of everyone, but what if it's actually real.
 Yes it's a show, but does that mean it isn't real?

 Jack & the Super-Duper Way Big Beanstalk by Jeff Jenkins

-Taking a new look on the old story of Jack and the Beanstalk, while utilizing elements of improv, Jack & the Super-Duper Way Big Beanstalk was an interactive show for younger audiences by adult actors.
-With plenty of inside jokes for older audience members, everyone had something/someone to laugh at.
+A new take on the old story of Jack and the Beanstalk, while utilizing elements of improv, Jack & the Super-Duper Way Big Beanstalk was an interactive show for younger audiences by adult actors.
+With plenty of inside jokes for older audience members, everyone has something/someone to laugh at.
 Produced through The Springfield Playhouse a collaboration between the children's theatre and The Skinny Improv.